Federal Gift Tax Laws and Exemptions

 Gift Tax Trap #2: Outdated Tax Planning Advice

-We still frequently meet with people that are working off of outdated advice.
-A long time ago their tax preparer advised them to make annual gifts to their family members in order to reduce the overall size of their estate and minimize potential estate taxes upon their death.
+We still frequently meet with people who are working off of outdated advice.
+A long time ago, their tax preparer advised them to give annual gifts to their family members in order to reduce the overall size of their estate and minimize potential estate taxes upon their death.
 The reality is that for many, this is no longer necessary (see below) and potentially can backfire dramatically if you eventually need nursing home care (see trap #1 above).

 Gift Tax Trap #3: Liquidating Appreciated Assets